 Then there would be an 'in-between' category where though it is 'immediate' consumption by employees, there may be a proportion of 'ultimate' benefit to the company.
 These cases, discretion must be exercised to identify admissibility of credits to the company.
-A perfect rule cannot be fixed for all cases nor can credit be completely allowed.
+A perfect rule cannot be applied for all cases nor can credit be completely allowed.
+If the inward supplies are in the nature of 'tools-of-trade' which the employer makes available to the employees to use in order to discharge their duties, such inward supplies will not come within this exclusion.
+But if the inward supplies are not in this nature, credit will most likely come within this exclusion.

-And for these reasons, income-tax rules of allowance/disallowance cannot be applied in GST as every expenditure 'by' the business is the allowed in income-tax where 'for' the business is admissible in GST.
+And for these reasons, income-tax rules of allowance/disallowance cannot be applied in GST as every expenditure 'by' the business is allowed in income-tax whereas those 'for' the business are admissible in GST.
+Refer the discussion under section 16(1) on (i) commencement of business and (ii) used in business, in respect of various expenses and the effect on credit.